Keep Your Coverage After the COVID Emergency

 Even though Rebeca was likely over income for Medi-Cal in August 2022, the county should not have processed her renewal because it would have ended her coverage.
 With her August 2023 renewal, Rebeca should report her job and income at that time.
 If it is still too high for Medi-Cal, the county should transfer her to Covered California for continued coverage.

 Renewals are spread out over the year, so not everybody has their renewal due in the same month.
 You can adjust the timeline above to match the specific renewal “due month” for any person.
-Most people will renew during their regular annual renewal month, but some people may renew earlier when:
+Most people will renew during their regular annual renewal month, but some people renewed earlier when:

 • A young adult without immigration status turned age 26 since March 2020 (details here); or